 It’s not easy for a child to grow up in a home where one or both parents are struggling with addiction.
 It is estimated that 28 million Americans are children of alcoholics alone—a number that doesn't account for those who are children of people addicted to other types of substances.

 Having a parent who is an addict can be an emotionally traumatic experience for children.
-It’s important that addicts with children, whether the addicts are recovered or not, familiarize themselves with how addiction can impact children.
+It’s important that addicts with children familiarize themselves with how addiction—whether past or active—can impact their children.

 From the Child’s Perspective